On the Nori and Hodge realisations of Voevodsky motives: Introduction

-is the target of the universal natural transformation $\mathrm{Sm}/(-)\Rightarrow \mathcal{DM}$ of functors $\mathrm{Sch}^\op_X\to\mathrm{CAlg}(\mathrm{\catinfty})$ sending $f:Y\to X$ in $\Sch_k$, smooth, to a right adjoint and such that $\mathcal{DM}$ is $\Q$-linear, satisfy non-effective étale descent and $\A^1$-invariance, together with $\mathbb{P}^1$-stability.
-Moreover Cisinski and Déglise (see also Ayoub's \cite[Scholie 1.4.2]{MR2423375}) proved in \cite[Theorem 4.4.25]{MR3971240} that the full subcategory of constructible objects $\ccal_{\mathrm{ct}}$ of any such functor $\ccal$ affords the six operations, and that any natural transformation $\mathcal{DM}\to\ccal$ between such functors would induce a natural transformation between the categories of constructible objects that commutes with the six operations.
-In other words, to construct a family of realisation functors $\mathrm{Hdg}^*:\mathcal{DM}_c\to\dcal^b(\mathrm{MHM}^p(-))$ compatible with the 6 operations, it suffices to lift the 6 operations on mixed Hodge modules to the $\infty$-categorical setting.
+On the other hand, we know since Robalo's thesis \cite{MR3281141} that the $\infty$-category $\mathcal{DM}^{\mathrm{\'et}}_c(X)$ (which is a stable $\infty$-category lifting $\mathrm{DM}^\mathrm{\'et}_c(X)$) has an universal property that enables one to construct realisations functors to any stable $\infty$-category that has reasonable properties.
+Indeed, he shows that $\mathcal{DM}^{\mathrm{\'et}}(X)=\Ind\mathcal{DM}^{\mathrm{\'et}}_c(X)$ is the target of the universal symmetric monoidal functor from $\mathrm{Sm}_X$ to a stable $\Q$-linear presentably symmetric monoidal $\infty$-category, satisfying $\A^1$-invariance, étale hyperdescent and $\mathbb{P}^1$-stability.
+The work of Drew and Gallauer (\cite{MR4560376}) shows that this universal property works very well in families, so that any contravariant functor $\ccal$ from finite type $k$ schemes to symmetric monoidal $\Q$-linear presentable $\infty$-categories that satisfies non-effective étale descent and $\A^1$-invariance, together with $\mathbb{P}^1$-stability and smooth base change, receives a natural transformation from $\mathcal{DM}^\mathrm{\'et}(-)$ compatible with smooth base change functoriality.
+Moreover Cisinski and Déglise (see also Ayoub's \cite[Scholie 1.4.2]{MR2423375}) proved in \cite[Theorem 4.4.25]{MR3971240} that the full subcategory of geometric objects $\ccal_{\mathrm{gm}}$ of any such functor $\ccal$ has the six operations, and that any natural transformation $\mathcal{DM}^{\mathrm{\'et}}\to\ccal$ between such functors would induce a natural transformation between the categories of geometric objects that commutes with the six operations.
+In other words, to construct a family of realisation functors $\mathrm{Hdg}^*:\mathcal{DM}^{\mathrm{\'et}}_c(X)\to\dcal^b(\mathrm{MHM}(X))$ compatible with the 6 operations, it suffices to lift the 6 operations on mixed Hodge modules to the $\infty$-categorical setting.
 This is what we do.

+There is another approach to the Hodge realisation of étale motives considered by Brad Drew in \cite{drewMotivicHodgeModules2018}.
+For each finite type $k$-scheme $X$, he constructs a new category $\mathcal{DH}_c(X)$ of \emph{motivic Hodge modules} that has a tautological functor $\mathcal{DM}^{\mathrm{\'et}}_c(X)\to \mathcal{DH}_c(X)$ commuting with all the operations.
+If $X = \Spec k$ is the spectrum of a field, then $\mathcal{DH}_c(\Spec k)\hookrightarrow \dcal^b(\mathrm{MHS}^p_k)$ embeds in the derived category of mixed Hodge structures.
+Moreover one can compute Deligne cohomology as a $\Hom$-group in $\mathcal{DH}_c(X)$.
+However it was unclear how to relate $\mathcal{DH}_c(X)$ with $\dcal^b(\mathrm{MHM}(X))$ as it is hard to construct an adequate t-structure on $\mathcal{DH}_c(X)$.
+Using our result on the existence of the Hodge realisation and a description of geometric mixed Hodge modules as modules in $\mathcal{DM}^{\mathrm{\'et}}(X)$ (see \Cref{Norimodules} for the case of Nori motives), it should not be too hard to prove that Drew's category $\mathcal{DH}_c(X)$ embeds fully faithfully in the derived category of mixed Hodge modules.
+We plan to pursue this in a sequel to this paper.

-Our main result is the following: \begin{thm}[\Cref{liftPB}, \Cref{FinTyppullBack}, \Cref{realNori} and \Cref{weightexact}]
+Our main result is the following: \begin{thm}[\Cref{NoriPB}, \Cref{realNori} and \Cref{weightexact}]